jcl5m1/ventilator/README.md

 ![Extracted CPAP Blower](https://github.com/jcl5m1/ventilator/blob/master/images/IMG_20200315_230153.jpg?raw=true)

 Here is the schematic for the electronics.
 As you can see, it's very simple with only a few parts.
+A slightly modifed version that is able to [sense the blower current is here](https://github.com/jcl5m1/ventilator/wiki/Breathing-Back-Pressure-Data-Analysis).
 ![schematic](https://github.com/jcl5m1/ventilator/blob/master/images/schematic_20200317.1.jpg?raw=true)